Air Quality Remote Sensing and Modeling Group @ BU

 Air pollution has become a leading global environmental health risk, linked to millions of deaths worldwide and costing trillions of dollars in health and welfare losses.
-Our research combines satellite-based remote sensing observations with computer modeling and targeted field observations to better understand the physical and chemical processes in the atmosphere that impact human vulnerability to air pollution.
+Our research combines ground-based measurements with computer modeling and satellite remote sensing to better understand the physical and chemical processes in the atmosphere that impact human vulnerability to air pollution.
 We also consider how the biosphere impacts atmospheric reactivity, exploring links between air quality, the natural environment, and human health.